St Wolfgang holidays

 Zinkenbachklamm

-An easy route to start you off, and take in incredible views too.
-It starts from the centre promenade in St Wolfgang, and follows mainly flat, paved pathways to the Zinkenbach – and remember your camera, as the views are surely something you’ll want to capture.
+This easy route starts from the centre promenade in St Wolfgang, and follows mainly flat, paved pathways to the Zinkenbach.
 The route is well marked and, at the end, you can rest your feet and catch the ferry back to town.

 Lake Schwarzansee

-If you really want to stretch your legs, this route is perfect.
 Follow the well-marked route 28 from the tourist office, along a paved road and then up into the woods.
 Wind through the trees until you reach the idyllic Lake Schwarzansee.
-From there, it’s up to you what you do next – stroll around the lake shore, stop for a drink at the Alm Stadl, or even do a spot of fishing.
+Here, you can stroll around the lake shore or stop for a well-earned drink.

 Facts about St Wolfgang